by Bruce Wells | Jul 28, 2025 | This Week in Petroleum History

 “The meter charged five cents for one hour of parking, and naturally citizens hated it, viewing it as a tax for owning a car,” noted historian Josh Miller in 2012.
 “But retailers loved the meter, as it encouraged a quick turnover of customers.”

-Park-O-Meters were manufactured by MacNick Company of Tulsa, maker of timing devices used to explode nitroglycerin in wells — and oilfield competitor of the Zero Hour Bomb Company (see Zebco Reel Oilfield History).
+Park-O-Meters were manufactured by the MacNick Company of Tulsa, maker of timing devices used to detonate nitroglycerin in wells — and an oilfield services competitor of Zebco, the Zero Hour Bomb Company.

 July 16, 1969 – Kerosene fuels launch of Saturn V Moon Rocket